Each year at the annual AMSA conference, student prizes are awarded to the most outstanding oral and poster presentations in a number of categories.

 - Peter Holloway Physical Oceanography (Oral)

-- Sea World Research and Rescue Foundation (Poster)
+- Sea World Research and Rescue Foundation (Oral and Poster)

 - Fisheries Research and Development Corporation (FRDC) (Oral and Poster)